 - Providing treatment simulations

-One of the interesting things that it can do is detect when you are about to experience lows a long time before it happens by using machine learning.
+One of the interesting things it can do is detect when you are about to experience lows a long time before it happens by using machine learning.

-Nightscout calls it a “Predictive low forecasting feature” and, according to several other users, it’s actually pretty accurate.
+Nightscout calls it a “Predictive low forecasting feature” and, according to several other users, it’s pretty accurate.

-Another great thing that you can do is add cards and units in a simulation – which we assume plays a crucial part in the predictions that such an app can make.
+Another great thing you can do is add cards and units in a simulation – which we assume plays a crucial part in the predictions that such an app can make.

 And, of course, there is always the option of adding alarms.